Folate Blood Testing by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 Is There a Risk of Overdosing on Folate?

 While folate is generally regarded as safe, excessive intake of synthetic folic acid from supplements can mask vitamin B12 deficiency and lead to potential neurological complications.
-When considering supplementation, it’s essential to adhere to recommended guidelines and consult with a healthcare provider.
+When considering supplementation, it’s essential to follow the recommended guidelines and consult a healthcare provider.

 Folate Test Decoding: The Latest Research and Emerging Trends